Concrete Foundation Leak Repairs

 heavy rains floods the duct work, is there any way to fix the problem without disrupting the concrete slab.

 when we get heavy rain we have noticed water coming up in our floor vents.
 You know, the heating and cooling vents, Duct Work.
 Our house is on a slab is there some way to repair the the Duct Work without major Damage to the cement slab?
-Can we install Duct work inside the origianl Duct Work to resolve this or we are open for suggestions.
+Can we install Duct work inside the origianl Duct Work to resolve this or we are open for suggestions.-

-• ANSWER:
+ANSWER:

-Back in the 50s and 60s [maybe even the late 40s] they DID install heating and A/C ducts BELOW THE SLAB.
+I dislike having to disagree with Stan and G-man, BUT…Back in the 50s and 60s [maybe even the late 40s] they DID install heating and A/C ducts BELOW THE SLAB.

 This was done before the slab was poured.